Migration Guide

 The previous version of Apollo Angular (v1.0) setup had two extra packages:

-apollo-angular-link-http
+apollo-angular-link-http and apollo-angular-link-http-batch.

-Now it's just one: apollo-angular/http
+Now it's just one: apollo-angular/http.

 Apollo Links

-packages, that were previously maintained in the
+The separate apollo-link-* packages, that were previously maintained in the

 https://github.com/apollographql/apollo-link (opens in a new tab) repo, have been merged into the Apollo Client project.

-These links now have their own nested @apollo/client/link/*
+These links now have their own nested @apollo/client/link/* entry points.
+Imports should be

 updated as follows: